Tornadoes spur injuries, damage in eastern Pennsylvania

 “We’re going to have Friday morning rush hour in that area, which has a lot of traffic,” Harran said.

 Severe weather was a concern around the region Thursday, with the NWS issuing warnings in New Jersey and Ohio as well.
+At least three tornados touched down Thursday in New Jersey, and survey teams are still checking other damage left behind as the storms crossed the Delaware River and moved across the state.